dillon-porter/rockpaperscissors/README.md

 This is a rock, paper, or scissors JavaScript Project for the Odin Project!
-The Project can be found here https://www.theodinproject.com/lessons/rock-paper-scissors
+The Project can be found here: https://www.theodinproject.com/lessons/rock-paper-scissors